hbkim1293/Capstone-Project/README.md

 ### Prepare
 Before use my word prediction shiny app, you have to do some preparation.
 You must download RData files in this repository.
+Then...

+### Reference
+I added R script files in this repository.
+So if you wonder how my app was created, please check the scripts.